User Tools

 Organization Foreign key to a(n) Organization Yes

-Status Possible values: Implementation, Production No
+Status Possible values: Implementation, Production Automatically computed

 Location Foreign key to a(n) Location Yes